Factors of 16

 Factor Pairs of 16

-The factor pairs of 16 are the pairs of integers that multiply together to give 16.
-These include both positive and negative combinations.
-The positive factor pairs of 16 are (1, 16), (2, 8), (4, 4), and the negative factor pairs are (-1, -16), (-2, -8), (-4, -4).
-Knowing the factor pairs of 16 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+The factor pairs of 16 are combinations of two integers that multiply together to give exactly 16.
+Each pair shows how 16 can be expressed as a product of two whole numbers.
+The positive factor pairs are (1, 16), (2, 8), (4, 4), while the negative pairs are (-1, -16), (-2, -8), (-4, -4).
+Learning these helps build a strong foundation in multiplication and division, and also supports understanding key concepts like the greatest common factor and prime factorization.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 16: